Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

 \subsection{Our main results}

 Let us first describe the main results in a simplified setting.
 We refer to the next subsection for general forms.
 One of the main tools toward our aim is tilting theory on $\Z$-graded singularity categories.
-For a $\Z$-graded Gorenstein ring $R$, we have the $\Z$-graded singularity category $\D_\sg^\Z(R):=\D^b(\mod^\Z\!R)/\per^\Z\!R$, which is equivalent to the stable category $\sCM^\Z\!R$ of $\Z$-graded Cohen-Macaulay $R$-modules.
-Tilting theory enables us to control derived equivalences of rings.
-More generally, if an algebraic triangulated category $\T$ has a tilting object $U$, then $\T$ is triangle equivalent to the perfect derived category of $\End_\T(U)$.
-For example, for a simple surface singularity $R$ of Dynkin type $Q$, there exists a triangle equivalence
+For a $\Z$-graded Gorenstein ring $R$, we have the $\Z$-graded singularity category $\sg^\Z\!R:=\D^b(\mod^\Z\!R)/\per^\Z\!R$, which is equivalent to the stable category $\sCM^\Z\!R$ of $\Z$-graded Cohen-Macaulay $R$-modules.
+Tilting theory controls derived equivalences of rings.
+More generally if an algebraic triangulated category $\T$ has a tilting object $U$, then $\T$ is triangle equivalent to the perfect derived category of $\End_\T(U)$.
+While ungraded singularity categories $\sg R$ never have tilting objects (unless $\sg R=0$), many examples where the graded singularity category $\sg^\Z\!R$ admits a tilting object have been discovered.
+For instance, for a simple surface singularity $R$ of Dynkin type $Q$, there exists a triangle equivalence